Zzphyr/WCS-hackathon1/README.md

 ## Star Wars - A dating app story

+WCS Hackathon #1

-WCS Hackathon #1you are ready for it.
+Are you are ready for it?